GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web/index.md

   </li>
 </ol>

-In this section I'll cover everything except steps 2-3 and 2-4.
-Those will beh the subject of the next article.
+In this section I'll cover everything except steps 2–3 and 2–4.
+Those will be the subject of the next article.

 #### The XRFrameRequestCallback